Your Idea. Your Neighborhood. Your Health.

 Often, the best ideas for improving health in a community come from those who live and work there.
 Dell Medical School’s Community-Driven Initiatives supports these.

-By leveraging the resources of The University of Texas at Austin and the surrounding community, leaders of projects identified by Community-Driven Initiatives’ periodic Call for Ideas work with the team to develop plans for implementation, opportunities partnership and funding and strategies for sustainability, moving ideas from concept to reality.
-For details on who should apply, read the eligibility and selection criteria.
+By leveraging the resources of The University of Texas at Austin and the surrounding community, leaders of projects identified by Community-Driven Initiatives’ periodic Call for Ideas work with the team to develop plans for implementation, evaluation and sustainability, moving ideas from concept to reality.

 Every idea submitted receives feedback from a Community Strategy Team and a dedicated project development team.
 A handful of ideas from each cycle receive robust support.